InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Failure to get a moving permit could result in being fined.
 (Image: Shutterstock)

 Moving permits are not something you should skimp on.
-You’ll want to include a moving permit in your budget and plan ahead.
-If you don’t get a moving permit to reserve parking and the movers can’t find a place to park, it will be a hassle.
+You’ll want to plan ahead and include a moving permit in your budget.
+It will be a hassle if you don’t get a permit to reserve parking and the movers can’t find a place to park.
 If the movers find somewhere to park but it’s far away, they will likely charge you for the extra labor and time the move will take.

 The movers could also park somewhere illegally, resulting in a ticket you may have to pay.
 Some movers will even refuse to move your belongings if they can’t find a convenient parking place.
 If you’re moving everything yourself, that will just be more time and effort wasted for you.
 Your moving day will run a lot smoother if you just apply for a moving truck permit.

-Street parking can be iffy, though.
-Typically, street parking is considered parking on public property.
-But if you live in a gated community or on a private street, it might not count.
+Street parking can be iffy though.
+It’s typically considered parking on public property, but it may not count if you live in a gated community or on a private street.
 It’s best to ask for additional information if you’re unsure.
-If nothing else, err on the side of caution and apply.
-It’s better to pay a small fee upfront than risk a huge fine!
+If nothing else, err on the side of caution and apply for a permit.
+It’s better to pay a small fee up front than risk a huge fine!

 How Much Does a Moving Permit Cost?